Soshana Afroyim

-Life
+Early life

 Childhood

 Soshana Afroyim was born in 1927 as Susanne Schüller in Vienna, Austria, into a Jewish middle-class family.
 Her younger brother Maximilian was born two years later.
 Her father, Fritz Schüller, owned a cufflink factory and her mother, Margarethe Schüller, was a sculptor.
 Soshana first went to the Rudolf Steiner School, but soon changed to the alternative Schwarzwald School.
 She started to paint and draw at a very young age.
 Her mother supported Soshana's creativity and collected her works.

 Fleeing Vienna

 At the age of eleven, Soshana witnessed the annexation of Austria.
 "I watched Hitler's triumphant entry to Vienna.
 I remember well how I looked out of the window (...) and saw how he was welcomed by the cheering crowd as he drove in his open car (...).
 I turned cold and was horribly frightened."

 The family decided to leave Austria.
 Fritz Schüller, who had been born in Brno, had a Czech passport and left the country first.
 Margarethe, Soshana and Maximilian fled to Switzerland, then Paris, where Fritz had waited for them and finally in 1939 they reached London, where they would stay two years.
 Soshana attended the Northwood College and in 1940 the Chelsea Polytechnic School, where she had painting and drawing lessons and learned about fashion design.
 Due to the Blitz, the Schueller family had to take refuge in air-raid shelters almost every night.
-The experience was very stressful for Soshana.
-She expressed her stress and emotions through drawings.
+The experience was very stressful for Soshana, which she later expressed through drawings.

 Emigration to America

 Soshana's father fled to Spain and via Tangier, followed by New York.
 In 1941 he managed to get an affidavit for his family and booked three tickets for the S.S.
 Madura, the last civil ship that would leave Europe.
-In 1941, Soshana, her mother and her brother arrived at Ellis Island, in New York City.
+In 1941, Soshana, her mother, and her brother arrived at Ellis Island, in New York City.
 She enrolled at Washington Irving High School and attended painting classes under the guidance of artist Beys Afroyim, future plaintiff-appellant in Afroyim v.
 Rusk.